Get insider access

 0.000

 The HDR brightness is disappointing.
-Without a local dimming feature, small highlights don't pop against the rest of the image, and they're dull and muted.
+Without a local dimming feature, small highlights don't pop against the rest of the image, as they're dull and muted.
 It doesn't follow the target PQ EOTF either, as it severely darkens images.
 These results are in the HDR Standard mode with the Brightness at its max.

 6.3